Botany Bay: Landmarks

 Sydney Airport, Australia's busiest airport, sits on the northwestern side of Botany Bay.
 Some of its runways go out into the bay.
 After World War II the mouth of the Cooks River was moved two kilometres west to make way for the airport extension.
-Land was reclaimed from the bay to extend its first north–south runway and to build a second, parallel, runway.
+Land was reclaimed from the bay to extend its first north–south runway and to build a second, parallel runway.

-The first container terminal at Port Botany, east of the airport, was completed during the 1970s and is the largest container terminal in Sydney.
-A second container terminal was completed during the 1980s and bulk liquid storage facilities are located on the northern and southern edge of the bay.
+The first container terminal at Port Botany, located east of the airport, was completed in the 1970s and is the largest container terminal in Sydney.
+A second container terminal was completed during the 1980s, and bulk liquid storage facilities are located on the northern and southern edges of the bay.
 A third container terminal was completed in 2011.

 The land around the headlands of the bay is protected by the NSW National Parks & Wildlife Service as Kamay Botany Bay National Park.
 On the northern side of the mouth of the bay is the historic site of La Perouse, and to the south is Kurnell.
 Despite its relative isolation, the southern shore of the bay is dominated by an unusual mixture of pristine national park and heavy industrial use that includes Sydney Desalination Plant, the Caltex Fuel Terminal, sewer treatment, and historical sand mining facilities.
 On the southern side of the bay a section of water has been fenced off under the authority of the NSW National Parks & Wildlife Service at Towra Point for environmental conservation purposes.

 The western shores of the bay feature many popular swimming beaches including Lady Robinsons Beach and are highly urbanised.

 There are also a lot of bunkers around Botany Bay.
-The bunkers were built by the military during World War II and still remain.
+The bunkers were built by the military during World War II and still remain in place.

 Marine life

-Botany Bay has a diverse marine population, and the area around its entrance is a popular area for scuba diving.
-In 2008, the Botany Bay Watch Project began with volunteers assisting to monitor and protect the Bay Catchment and its unique marine life.
+Botany Bay has a diverse marine population, and the area around its entrance is a popular spot for scuba diving.
+In 2008, the Botany Bay Watch Project began with volunteers assisting to monitor and protect the Botany Bay Catchment and its unique marine life.

-The world's largest population of weedy sea dragon ever surveyed is found at the 'Steps' dive site, on the Kurnell side of the Botany Bay National Park.
+The world's largest population of weedy sea dragons ever surveyed is found at the 'Steps' dive site, on the Kurnell side of Botany Bay National Park.
 Weedy sea dragons are just one of hundreds of territorial marine creatures found within Botany Bay.
 The eastern blue groper is the state fish of New South Wales; it is very tame and is commonly found following divers along the shoreline of Botany Bay.